-While this indoor garden kit is a bit more involved than some of the other set-it-and-forget-it options on our list, the included guidebook spells out everything you need to know to get started.
+While theis a bit more involved than some of the other set-it-and-forget-it options on our list, the included guidebook spells out everything you need to know to get started.
 As with other items on this list, you can purchase replacement seeds through Amazon or directly through Garden Republic.

 You may have noticed the aquatic buddy that comes with this interesting indoor garden.
 The Back to Roots Water Garden is an easy-to-manage planter and fish tank all in one.
 How it works is through a process called aquaponics.
 Essentially, the fish water acts as fertilizer for your microgreens, while the greens filter the water for your fish.
 The garden comes with everything you’ll need to get started, including three packs of organic microgreen seeds, D-Klor and Zym-Bac for regulating your tank and protecting your fish, grow stones for your greens, and fish food.
 The only thing you’ll need to supply yourself is the fish (there’s a coupon included).
 Most reviewers opt for betta or goldfish for their tanks, which are both ideally sized for the tiny tank.

-In terms of location, it’s best to keep the tank near a window, both for your plants and the fish.
+In terms of location, it’s best to keep thenear a window, both for your plants and the fish.
 The sunlight will help grow your plants while keeping Nemo nice and toasty.
 If you’re starved for window light, you may want to install an additional heater to keep your fish from getting too chilly.

-There’s not much to be said for these four white pots, but in this case, simple is truly better.
-Each of the planters contains a double-layered membrane that makes growing super low maintenance.
-Just add water and the pot automatically acts as its own strainer, filtering moisture into the soil on an as-needed basis.
-The membrane is also removable for when you need to clean the planter or rehouse your greenery.
-Designed for aesthetic appeal, the pots are freestanding but can easily be mounted to most wall surfaces (mounting hardware not included), letting you flaunt your beautiful batches of basil to your friends and family.
+While they may not look like much, in this case, simple is truly better.
+Each of the planters comes equipped with a double-layered membrane that makes growing super low maintenance.
+The only thing you have to do is add water.
+The pot automatically works as its own strainer, filtering moisture into the soil on an as-needed basis.
+In other words, the pot does all the work for you.
+The membrane is easily removable for when you need to clean the planter or if you wish to rehome your greenery.
+The pots have a simplistic design that works with every aesthetic.
+They are also freestanding yet can easily be mounted to most wall surfaces (mounting hardware not included), letting you flaunt your beautiful batches of basil to all who enter your door.

-The inside of the diorama can comfortably fit up to three potted plants and makes for a beautiful windowsill ornament for any room of your home.
-Seeds and soil are not included, but with the helpful growing lamp at the ready, we felt this was an awesome pick for beginning gardeners who don’t mind getting their hands a little dirty, as well as more experienced herb-growers.
+This fashionable mini garden can comfortably fit up to three potted plants and will look fantastic in any room of your home.
+Keep in mind that it doesn’t include pots, seeds, or soil, though.
+Still, with the helpful growing lamp at the ready, the Mindful Design LED Herb Garden is an excellent choice for beginning gardeners as well as more experienced herb-growers.